Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Toolset to allow translation of single words/phrases and shove those in resources
 - Custom application container, specifically title bar
 - api action to apply new cache pathing to existing cache without re-downloading
+- Capitalize NPC names when merging into resources from API

 **Change**
 - "spotlight" when searching (scroll to maybe?)